DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/The Sovereign State and Its Competitors.md

 Sovereign actors only recognized particular types of actors ... because the Hanseatic system of rule proved to be less incompatible with that of territorially defined states ... it was not legit player in IR.

-They also engaged in institutional learning - corresponding with their belief systems, and choosing systems that proved better than others, weeind gout the 'lesser ones' - systems of rule that could make credible commitments and systems that would not encroach upon one's own jurisdiction.
+They also engaged in institutional learning - corresponding with their belief systems, and choosing systems that proved better than others, weeding out the 'lesser ones' - systems of rule that could make credible commitments and systems that would not encroach upon one's own jurisdiction.

 The institutionalization of a system of sovereign states imposed a certain non-hierarchical order on transnational interactions.